-Summary: Small municipalities should consider leveraging the Environmental Protection Agency’s (EPA) Clean Water State Revolving Fund (CWSRF) if they require a source of low-cost financing to address stormwater concerns or create a green infrastructure project, including those that provide flood resilience and risk reduction.
+Summary: Communities should consider leveraging the Environmental Protection Agency’s (EPA) Clean Water State Revolving Fund (CWSRF) if they require a source of low-cost financing to address stormwater concerns or create a green infrastructure project, including those that provide flood resilience and risk reduction.
 This is a program supported by EPA and administered by states.
 Some states may have customized loan terms to meet the needs of small and disadvantaged communities.

 Eligible activities: Construction and technical assistance for publicly owned treatment works; nonpoint source pollution management systems; projects that support comprehensive management plans within National Estuary Program study areas; decentralized wastewater treatment systems; stormwater management; water conservation; watershed pilot projects; and water reuse.
 For example, the City of New Smyrna Beach, Florida, improved its stormwater management systems and built swales using four loans totaling over $3 million that the City received through the program.